10 Therapy Myths Debunked (And the Mostly Wonderful Truth)

 "Going to therapy means that I'm weak."

 If you’ve delayed starting therapy hoping that you’ll get better on your own, you’re not alone.
-You live in a culture where you’re told you should be able to figure it out for yourself and do it on your own.
+It can seem like it’s what everyone—friends, family, society—thinks you should do.
+Bootstraps and all that.

-If you can’t, you’re made to believe that you’re the exception.
-Everyone else can tough it out and figure it out without having to go cry about their problems in therapy, so why can’t you?
+If you can’t, it’s easy to believe that you’re the exception.
+Everyone else can tough it out and get their lives together without having to go cry about their problems in therapy, so why can’t you?
 It must be because you’re weaker than everyone else.

 "Going to therapy means something is wrong with me."

-This one is complicated.
-First, you don’t have to have a diagnosed mental health condition to go to therapy.
-Second, if you do have a mental illness, it doesn’t mean that something is wrong with you—at least not in the way you might be thinking.
+You don’t have to have a mental health condition to go to therapy, and if you do, it doesn’t mean that something is wrong with you—at least not in the way you might be thinking.

-In addition to treating mental health conditions, therapists also help people work through relationship problems, navigate career transitions, and address personal growth goals that often don’t correlate with any diagnosis or disorder.
+In addition to treating mental health conditions, therapists also help people work through relationship problems, navigate career transitions, and address personal growth goals that don’t have anything to do with a diagnosis or disorder.

 But even if you do meet the criteria to be diagnosed with a mental health condition, it doesn’t mean something is wrong with you in the sense that you are “flawed” relative to others and need to be “fixed.”

 Our understanding of the mind is still quite small.
-We honestly don’t know what “normal” is, aside from the fact that feeling lots of feels and struggling through life in an imperfect world is part of being human.
+We honestly don’t know what “normal” is.
+That said, if “normal” even exists, feeling lots of complicated feelings and struggling through life in an imperfect world are certainly part of it.